Holy Cross School (New Orleans): Holy Cross relocation

-With Hurricane Katrina, the campus was flooded with waters from the levee failures on the Industrial Canal and levees "over-topped" by storm surge along the Mississippi River Gulf Outlet (MRGO), which destroyed the area in August 2005.
-The school relocated to the Gentilly/7th Ward neighborhood of New Orleans at 5500 Paris Avenue, the campuses of the former St. Francis Cabrini Parish and Redeemer-Seton High School.
+In August 2005, the flood waters from Hurricane Katrina caused levees to fail on the Industrial Canal.
+In addition, levees along the Mississippi River-Gulf Outlet Canal were over-topped by storm surge and added to the flooding.
+The school and the surrounding area was largely ruined and destroyed.
+Holy Cross relocated to the Gentilly/Seventh Ward neighborhood of New Orleans at 5500 Paris Avenue, the campuses of the former St. Frances Cabrini Parish and Redeemer-Seton High School.
 The new location of Holy Cross High School includes a high school, middle school, preschool, elementary school, athletic facilities, and an administration building.

 The Advisory Committee of the Laura Bush Foundation for America's Libraries chose Holy Cross to receive a $50,000 grant to purchase books for the school's library.
-First Lady Laura Bush visited Holy Cross on Thursday, April 19, 2007, to present the 14 grantees in Mississippi and Louisiana, including Holy Cross, with the donation.
+First Lady Laura Bush visited Holy Cross on Thursday, April 19, 2007, to present the 14 grantees in Mississippi and Louisiana—including Holy Cross—with the donation.

 The former campus in the Lower Ninth Ward sits abandoned and plans for its renovation have not come to fruition.